xAPPO/MQTT/README.md

 Now choose from the key features listed above which feature(s) a) b) c) or d) you are trying to setup the MQTT app for.
 I recommend choosing just one for now.  a) is the easiest.

-Then follow the option a)-d) below that you need.....
+Then follow the matching option a)-d) below that you need.....

-Lastly two app configuration options re.
-'LogLevel' and importantly 'Deleting MQTT discovered devices' are discussed right at the end of these instructions in 'Additional Notes'.
+Lastly several of less obvious app configuration options are discussed right at the end of these instructions in 'Additional Notes'.
 Please read those too.
 __________________________________________________________________________________________________________________________
 # a) Enabling inbuilt 'real' HE devices*  to publish and be controllable through MQTT